 The Centennial Design Competition is focused on the qualities that make successful residential design - including style, comfort, function, appropriateness to setting, and beauty.
 Participants are asked to provide an all-encompassing design for the interior and exterior spaces of the project site, including, but not limited to, finishes, furniture, artwork, lighting, and window treatments.

 The three winners will be awarded a total of up to $35,000 for use toward educational purposes.
-Prizes will be presented and winners will be recognized at a celebratory award event on the evening of April 11, 2019.
+Prizes will be presented and winners will be recognized at a celebratory award event the week of April 22nd (exact date to be announced).

 All participants and their guests, along with school representatives and Decorators Club members will be invited to an awards presentation during which all competition entries will be on view and winners will be announced.
 Tickets to this event are free of charge.
 The New York Design Center at 200 Lexington is generously hosting the event again this year.

 March 11, 2019 Registration closes

 *exact date to be announced